chinapedia/wikipedia.abstract.en/Page/Newport_News_Shipbuilding.md

 Navy orders before and during World War II

-The newly built {{USS By 1940 the Navy had ordered a battleship, seven more aircraft carriers and four cruisers.
+By 1940 the Navy had ordered a battleship, seven more aircraft carriers and four cruisers.
 During World War II, NNS built ships as part of the U.S. Government's Emergency Shipbuilding Program, and swiftly filled requests for "Liberty ships" that were needed during the war.
 It founded the North Carolina Shipbuilding Company, an emergency yard on the banks of the Cape Fear River and launched its first Liberty ship before the end of 1941, building 243 ships in all, including 186 Libertys.
 For its contributions during the war, the Navy awarded the company its "E" pennant for excellence in shipbuilding.
 NNS ranked 23rd among United States corporations in the value of wartime production contracts.[12]

 Post-war ships